jreisinger/docs/data/notes/cs/design.md

 ## Prototyping and Spiral development

 * not an alternative to top-down design but a complementary approach
-* start with a simple version of a program or a program component
+* start with a simplified version of a program or a program component (prototype)
 * try to gradually add features until it meets full specification
-* useful when dealing with new or unfamiliar features or technologies (everything may seem new to a novice programmer!)
+* useful when dealing with new or unfamiliar features or technologies
+* (everything may seem new to a novice programmer!)
 * useful when you get stuck at a step

 ```